Skip to content

 Edit with AI

 Select any element and click the AI button in the toolbar.
-A prompt panel appears where you can describe changes in plain language:
+A prompt panel appears centered above the element where you can describe changes in plain language:

 • "Make this section warmer with earth tones"